Daafip/ewatercycle-hbv/README.md

 This package is based on the [Leaky bucket](https://github.com/eWaterCycle/ewatercycle-leakybucket/tree/main) & is a wrapper for the [HBV-bmi](https://github.com/Daafip/HBV-bmi) model.

 HBV (Hydrologiska Byråns Vattenbalansavdelning) is a conceptual hydrological model.
-For more information on it's history, see this [paper](https://hess.copernicus.org/articles/26/1371/2022/).
+For more information on its history, see this [paper](https://hess.copernicus.org/articles/26/1371/2022/).

-This current implementation is _without_ a snow reservoir.
+The actual model implemented here sit looks most like the original model from [1976](https://urn.kb.se/resolve?urn=urn:nbn:se:smhi:diva-5738).
+See documentation for schematic of model layout.

 ## Installation
 Install this package alongside your eWaterCycle installation